eideasy/wp-official-eid-plugin/readme.txt

 4. Action eideasy_user_created.
 Will be executed when new user has been created.
 Will get new user ID and user data as arguments.
 5. Action eideasy_after_logged_in.
 Will be executed every time when user info has been received and just before setting login cookie.
 Gets user data and user ID as arguments.
 6. Action eideasy_user_identified.
 Runs immediately after user data has been received and includes array of data returned by eID Easy.
+7. Filter "eideasy_select_country".
+Enables to set country for login, especially useful for Smart ID and Freja eID methods.

 == Tips and tricks ==
 Use shortcode [eid_easy] to get login button,